SME Finance

 Avoid the annual financial statements mistakes that delay year-end work, weaken support schedules, and increase cleanup costs for South African businesses.

-Compare a bookkeeping service with in-house admin using ownership, control quality, reconciliations, and month-end outcomes.
+Compare bookkeeping service vs in-house admin for South African SME owners using ownership, reconciliations, month-end control, cost, and review quality.

 A practical owner-focused guide to the difference between bookkeeping and accounting, and when South African businesses need one, the other, or both.